cuckoosandbox/cuckoo/docs/book/usage/clean.rst

 * Delete analysis results.
 * Delete submitted binaries.
 * Delete all associated information of the tasks and samples in the configured database.
-* Delete all data in the configured MongoDB (if configured and enabled in reporting.conf).
+* Delete all data in the configured MongoDB (if configured and enabled in ``$CWD/conf/reporting.conf``).

 .. warning::
-   If you use this command you will delete permanently all data stored by Cuckoo in all
-   storages: file system, SQL database and MongoDB database.
+   If you use this command you will delete permanently all data stored by Cuckoo in all storages: file system, SQL database and MongoDB database.
 Use it only if you are sure you would clean up all the data.